ncsa/TGI_RAILS_Documentation/docs/source/accessing/index.rst

 -----------------------------

 Direct access to the TGI RAILS login nodes is via ssh using your NCSA username, password and NCSA Duo MFA.
-Please see page for links to NCSA Identity and NCSA Duo services.
+Please see this `page <https://wiki.ncsa.illinois.edu/display/USSPPRT/NCSA+Allocation+and+Account+Management>`_ for links to NCSA
+Identity and NCSA Duo services.
 The login nodes provide access to the CPU and GPU resources on TGI RAILS.